Unearthing Large Scale Domain-Specific Knowledge from Public Corpora: Related work

 \subsection{Retrieval-based Data Collection}

-For large language models, many works~\cite{2023udr, li2023mot} are based on retrieval to enhance their capabilities.
+Many works~\citep{2023udr, li2023mot} utilized retrieval methods to enhance their capabilities.
 The majority of these focus on retrieving documents relevant to the questions to improve the model's prior knowledge, thereby enhancing the performance on knowledge-related tasks and reducing hallucinations.
-Some works~\cite{2022tml} attempt to use retrieval during the training phase for data selection to improve specified downstream tasks.
-However, the data selected by such methods lacks diversity on the one hand, with the selection scope heavily dependent on the choice of downstream tasks, and on the other hand, it is similar to manually collected data, unable to be expanded in an automated manner.
-In comparison to these retrieval-based methods, our approach utilizes the bootstrapping method of large models, resulting in more diverse queries for data retrieval, making the training data more diverse and scalable.
+Also,~\citep{yue2024mammoth2} retrieved related data for enhancing the instruction synthetic.
+For data collection, some works~\citep{2022tml} attempt to use retrieval during the training phase for data collection to improve specified downstream tasks.
+However, Retrieving specified information for specific downstream tasks relies on the data of those tasks, making it difficult to automate and scale.
+In contrast, our method introduces LLMs to automatically extend domain-related queries, which enhances the automation and scalability of data collection.